 Also known as downlights, these fixtures sit flush with the ceiling, delivering a seamless finish.
 Perfect for highlighting art, creating mood zones, or providing task lighting, recessed spotlights blend minimalism with performance ideal for kitchens, studies, and hallways.

-LED strips offer soft, continuous illumination along borders or recesses, casting an even glow.
+LED strips lights offer soft, continuous illumination along borders or recesses, casting an even glow.
 Available in multiple colours and patterns, they let you dial the ambience up or down to suit your mood.

 Floating (or “falling”) panels add a secondary plane below the main ceiling.
 Hidden LEDs create a halo effect that adds depth and sophistication, great for dining rooms, foyers, and conference areas.